Health advisory prompts water worries south of Colorado Springs

 The Environmental Protection Agency's new regulation is 70 parts per trillion.

 However, Heald said residents never got that amount because the water was diluted.

 Security also gets its water from surface water in the Pueblo Reservoir, which is what Heald said the community is mainly relying on for now.

 However, only certain residents are affected.
 The area is split into three regions.
-You can view the map of the areas here.
+You can view the

 When asked if the water there was safe to drink, Heald said "I drink the water, but the health advisory is generally focused towards the sensitive population of pregnant women, women that are intending to become pregnant, and for the protection of...infants that are breastfeeding or bottle feeding."